Air Force 3701: Design

-The aircraft underwent modifications in few areas, such as the front section of its fuselage.
-It is also equipped with satellite for continuous communication throughout the flight.
+The aircraft underwent slight modifications in few areas, such as the VIP seating in the front section of its fuselage, however it does not have bedrooms or meeting rooms as other BBJ aircraft might have.
+It is also equipped with satellite communications systems so the president can remain in contact with staff throughout the flight.
 Modifications are done to the base aircraft to fit Presidential travel.
+Air Force 3701 is its registration number, in reference to it being the first 737 purchased by the Air Force.
+The former Presidential jet was Air Force 2722, the 22nd Boeing 727 registered by the Air Force.